Commercial property lease: retail unit or shop

 - Schedule 3: security deposit agreement

-If the term of your retail lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
-There are instructions on how to add these to your retail lease within the document.
-There is no need to use these if your intended lease term is seven years or shorter.
+If the term is for more than seven years, the lease must be registered with the Land Registry.
+We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here.
+There are instructions on how to add these within the document.
+There is no need to use these if your intended term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.